AlokElashoff/Ethnicity_Classification_URAP/README.md

   (url_to_name - goes from urls to names)
 2. randomDataSample.py - Given the outputs from dataProcessing.py, creates a random sample of people and their connections from a seed number.
 It only takes people who have connections (~1/20).
 Essentially is a depth 2 search and will create pairs of people.
-3. adjacenyList.py - Creates an adjaceny list from a randomDataSample.
+Creates an adjaceny list from a the randomly sampled people.
-4. decisionRule.py - Given an adjaceny list, creates a graph and labels all people via:
+3. decisionRule.py - Given an adjaceny list, creates a graph and labels all people via:
   (US Census,
   Character Set,
   Homiphily)